Alex-Y09/walmart-wordle/README.md

-Just a fun coding challenge that I did for fun feel free to give tips and advice
+Just a fun coding challenge that I did for fun \n feel free to give tips and advice